idra-lab/idra-lab.github.io/content/post/iros2024/index.md

 research: [medical]
 ---

-Workshop and Paper presentation at IROS2024
+Workshop and Paper presentation at IROS 2024

 <!--more-->